-3-G (b) Restrictions on Decision-making Authority and Supervisory Roles faculty or staff, or decisions or recommendations concerning the admission, granting of awards, grading or academic advancement of a student) that involves either a direct benefit or detriment to a person with whom he or she has an family, sexual, romantic or other intimate relationship.
+3-G (b) Restrictions on Decision-making Authority and Supervisory Roles a direct benefit or detriment to a person with whom he or she has an family, sexual, romantic or other intimate relationship.

 At the same time, any faculty member in such a relationship shall take all reasonable steps to avoid a conflict of interest or the appearance of a conflict of interest in his or her USC work that could arise from the relationship.